KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 If js engine doesn't find anything in local memory of function then it will look into outer function for that, and if it not found in it then it goes to next level of scope and eventually it reach to the globalscope.

 # What is the Closure?

     Function along with its lexical environment bundles togeather forms a closure.
 In simple term we can say that, closure gives you access to an outer function scope from an inner function.
 A function along with its outer lexical environment froms a closure.

 1. closures do not store static values.
 2. Instead, they store references to the variables present inside the lexical scope chain.
 (IMP)
 3. In this way, even if the outer function (cease or exit) dies, the inner function, that is a closure, still has access to its parent variables.

     - A closure is a function that preserves the outer scope in its inner scope.
     - The closure is created when a child functions to keep the environment of the parent’s scope even after the parent’s function has already executed.

     Short:
     1. What: F Along with LX:ENV bundle...simple term ...we can access OFS from IFS..
     2. IFS preserve OFS even if the parent func is already EXECUTED (IMP)
-    3. HoW: closure store (Ref T V) present inside the LSC *****IMP
+    3. HoW: closure store (Ref to the var) present inside the LSC *****IMP

 ```javascript
 function greet(message) {